ramdershan/TitanicPredictor/README.md

 - scikit-learn **1.0.2**
 - tensorflow **2.8.0**
 - pytorch **1.11.0**
+- pandas **1.4.1**

 Both tensorflow and pytorch are built with CUDA and GPU support.
 They both have CPU-only packages available if you do not have a GPU.
 You don't need all of these packages however, I had them all installed in one environment that I repeatedly use for ML projects.

+You can also create an identical environment from the text file provided *condaEnv.txt*.
+Please note, the text file will only work for **windows** users.